Loading...

 This means that if you live in a planned community with single-family homes, your CC&Rs and bylaws are essentially your "law."
 Mississippi courts enforce CC&Rs as contracts between the homeowner and the association, applying general contract law principles.
 This gives HOA boards significant discretion, but it also means they must strictly follow their own governing documents.

-No. Mississippi has the Condominium Act (§89-9-1) for condominiums but no comprehensive statute for planned community HOAs.
+Read the full Mississippi dispute guide →No. Mississippi has the Condominium Law (§89-9-1) for condominiums but no comprehensive statute for planned community HOAs.
 Planned community HOAs are governed primarily by their CC&Rs, bylaws, and Mississippi common law.
 This is one of the least regulated HOA environments in the nation.

 Mississippi does not set a statutory cap on HOA fines.
 Fine amounts are determined entirely by your association's CC&Rs and governing documents.
 Because there is no statutory limit, it is critical to review your specific governing documents to understand your maximum fine exposure.

-Under the Mississippi Condominium Act (§89-9-23), condominium associations have lien and foreclosure authority for unpaid assessments.
+Under the Mississippi Condominium Law (§89-9-21), condominium associations have lien and foreclosure authority for unpaid assessments.
 For planned community HOAs, foreclosure authority depends entirely on your CC&Rs.
 Mississippi allows both judicial and non-judicial foreclosure depending on the governing documents.

 Focus on your CC&Rs and contract law.
 Verify the HOA followed its own procedures, document selective enforcement, and check whether the cited rule actually applies to your situation.
 If internal remedies fail, you can pursue mediation or file suit in Mississippi circuit court for breach of contract or declaratory relief.